CJAndrew84/REST.wise_Scripting/20250901_CDEvsEDMS/README.md

 | Trimble Connect | Partial CDE | Good model coordination; tagging; versioning | Weak state control and approvals | 6.0 | 7 | 6.4 | Model coordination; small-to-mid projects |
 | SharePoint | EDMS | Versioning; permissions; metadata | No native state transitions | 3.0 | 5 | 3.8 | Document management; Microsoft 365 handover repositories |
 | Dropbox / Box / Google Drive | EDMS | Easy sharing; simple permissions | No state workflows | 1.0 | 8 | 3.8 | Quick file sharing; small teams |

 ---
+A Note on Optimism Bias

+Scoring “capability” assumes perfect configuration, governance, and adoption.
+That’s rarely how projects run.

+A platform can technically meet every ISO 19650 requirement — but if it’s clunky, hard to configure, or painful to use, people will bypass it.
+That’s why I’ve added a Practical Effectiveness score — blending capability and UX — because the tool you can get people to use correctly will always outperform the “perfect” tool they avoid.

+---

+The UI/UX Factor Nobody Talks About

+Here’s the dirty secret: some of the most compliant CDEs are clunky.
+They tick every ISO box, but feel like they were designed during the Windows XP era.
+If the UX fights the user, they’ll work around it — hello, shadow drives and email attachments.

+Meanwhile, some EDMSs or “CDE-lite” tools have clean, modern, intuitive interfaces.
+They don’t hit every ISO requirement, but teams actually use them (correctly) every day.
+Sometimes, better UX delivers better real-world information management than the “perfect” CDE nobody likes using.

+---

+When is an EDMS Enough?

+An EDMS might be fine if:

+ISO 19650 compliance isn’t required

+Your team is small and low-risk

+You just need basic versioning and permissions

+You’re in early design stages

+When projects scale, disciplines multiply, or contracts require compliance — that’s when you move up to a true CDE.

+---

+The ACC / BIM 360 Debate

+ACC/BIM 360 can act like a CDE if configured well.
+But permissions are folder-based, not state-based.
+To restrict access, you move files between folders.

+Purists say that’s a simulation, not a true CDE.
+In a purist CDE:

+State changes don’t involve moving the file

+Lifecycle history stays intact

+Tracking progression is clear — no “Where’s my file now?” games

+---

+So How Do You Choose?

+It’s tempting to debate endlessly which platform is “the best CDE.”
+The truth is: they all have strengths and weaknesses.

+ProjectWise – best all-rounder for infra, compliance, lifecycle.

+ACC/BIM 360 – best for Autodesk-native workflows and easy adoption.

+Aconex/Viewpoint – best when contracts, approvals, and transmittals dominate.

+SharePoint – best for docs, handover, and client comfort.

+Dropbox/Box/Drive – best for “quick and dirty” sharing when compliance isn’t even on the radar.

+But here’s the ultimate reality check:
+The best tool is usually the one you actually have access to.

+If your client mandates SharePoint, you’ll use SharePoint.
+If your contractor insists on ACC, you’ll be in ACC.
+If your org is invested in ProjectWise, that’s where you’ll live.

+The trick isn’t to chase the “perfect CDE.”
+It’s to understand what your tool can and can’t do — and then set up the right governance, workflows, and habits to close the gaps.

+---